uwetom/media-production-worksheets/wk18b-setup-headset/index.md

 Turn on your VR headset and put it on.

-The headset will guide you through the setup, from adding the code to the phone app, to  this should take about 15 minutes.
+The headset will guide you through the setup, this should take about 15 minutes.

 ## Wifi